Dried fish: History

-Salt cod has been produced for at least 500 years, since the time of the European discoveries of the New World.
-Before refrigeration, there was a need to preserve the codfish; drying and salting are ancient techniques to preserve nutrients and the process makes the codfish tastier.
+Salt cod has been produced for at least 500 years.
+Before refrigeration, drying and salting were necessary to preserve taste and nutrients.

 The Portuguese tried to use this method of drying and salting on several varieties of fish from their waters, but the ideal fish came from much further north.
 With the "discovery" of Newfoundland in 1497, long after the Basque whalers arrived in Channel-Port aux Basques, they started fishing its cod-rich Grand Banks.
 Thus, bacalhau became a staple of the Portuguese cuisine, nicknamed Fiel amigo (faithful friend).
 From the 18th century, the town of Kristiansund in Norway became an important place of purchasing bacalhau or klippfisk (literally "cliff fish", since the fish was dried on stone cliffs by the sea to begin with.)
 Since the method was introduced by the Dutchman Jappe Ippes around 1690, the town had produced klippfisk and when the Spanish merchants arrived, it became a big industry.
 The bacalhau or bacalao dish is sometimes said to originate from Kristiansund, where it was introduced by the Spanish and Portuguese fish buyers and became very popular.
 Bacalao was common food in northwest Norway to this day, as it was cheap to make.
 In more recent years, it has become less of an everyday staple and mostly eaten on special occasions.

 This dish was also popular in Portugal and other Roman Catholic countries, because of the many days (Fridays, Lent, and other festivals) on which the Church forbade the eating of meat.
 Bacalhau dishes were eaten instead.